wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 Environment design is highly dependent upon organizational design.
-Considerations include size, locations, regulatory environment and appetite for adoption.
-While environment design is very organization dependent, the following recommendations will aid you in designing the right landscape for your organization.
+Considerations include size, locations, regulatory environment, and appetite for adoption.
+While environment design is organization-dependent, the following recommendations will aid you in designing the right landscape for your organization.

 > [!NOTE]